MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 Q: Is it possible to see a confidence score for rows in a table?
 A: We do not provide this information

+Q: Is it possible to see a confidence score of a table in a Power app?
+A: We do not provide this information

 Q: What can I do if I have a low confidence score for a cell, table?
 1. Check that the table is tagged correctly in all the documents.